 Optimization tip: On start, switch off the indexation on the archive and rebuild the indexes after.
-This optimization is not out-of-the-box in OutSystems and may require your DBA support.
+This optimization isn't out-of-the-box in OutSystems and may require your DBA support.

 Step 5.
 Purge the archived data from the main catalog

-Delete the data that is already archived from the main catalog.
+Delete the data that's already archived from the main catalog.
 Use an independent log execution Timer, with its own schedule and running in off-peak hours.

 For further information, check the best practices for Data Purging.

-This approach should be considered when data is archived due to historical or legal requirements and data is only needed on rare occasions.
+You should consider this approach when the data is archived due to historical or legal requirements and data is only needed on rare occasions.

 Step 1.
 Create a centralized factory component to serve as an archive for the multiple OutSystems applications

-This component, e.g “Archive_Lib”, will be used as a centralized, general-purpose archiving catalog repository across the multiples OutSystems applications in your factory.
+This component (for example, “Archive_Lib”) is used as a centralized, general-purpose archiving catalog repository across the multiples OutSystems applications in your factory.

-The archived records will be stored in JSON format, along with metadata attributes (tags), to allow for searching and retrieval in a set of self-contained screens.
+The archived records are stored in JSON format, along with metadata attributes (tags), to allow for searching and retrieval in a set of self-contained screens.
 Below is a proposed specification for this component: